Using AdWords Express with AdWords

 How AdWords Express and AdWords interact

-If you advertise on both AdWords and AdWords Express, ads from both AdWords and AdWords Express will be eligible to appear on Google for the same search query, and could compete in the same ad auction.
-Only one ad from either your AdWords or AdWords Express account can appear for a search query.
-Learn more about the AdWords auction.
+If you advertise on both AdWords and AdWords Express, ads from both AdWords and AdWords Express will be eligible to appear on Google in the same places, for the same search query, and could compete in the same ad auction.
+Only one ad from either your AdWords or AdWords Express account can appear for a search query, which means that your ads could compete against each other.
+Find out more about the AdWords auction.

 If you would like your advertising costs to be charged to separate credit cards, you'll need to use different login email addresses for your AdWords Express and AdWords accounts.